 We want all pupils to achieve well and we will provide the support required to ensure pupil needs are met.
-If longer term funding is required, for example to employ a 1:1 TA to support a pupil, the SENDCo will consult with parents to apply for an Education, Health and Care Plan (EHCP).
+If longer term funding is required, the SENDCo will consult with parents to apply for an Education, Health and Care Plan (EHCP).